werf/werf/docs/rfc/yaml_with_ansible.md

 Dapp calculates checksum for each stage before build.
 Stage is considered to be rebuild if checksum changed.
 The simplest checksum is a hash over text of stage configuration.
 More interesting is checksum of files involved into build process.
+Files for chef builder have rigid structure in `.dapp_chef` directory.
-But Ansible has rich syntax for modules and dapp should parse ansible syntax to get all pathes from `src`, `with_files`, etc.
+That was not a good idea.
+We don't want to implement ansible support like chef.
+You can place config files everywhere in repository tree.
+But Ansible has rich syntax for modules and dapp should parse ansible syntax to get all pathes from `src`, `with_files`, etc and implement logic for lookup plugins to mount that files into stage container.
+That is very difficult to implement.
+That's why we come to 2 approaches:

-For the first iteration of builder we implement only text checksum.
+The first iteration of Ansible builder will implement only text checksum.
 To calculate checksum for files use go template function Files.Get and `content` attribute of modules.

 ```